strange-type/DanielFridgren/src/content/blog/on-cultural-malleability.md

 These are not uniquely professional skills.
 They are civic ones, necessary wherever organizations or institutions are being reshaped.

+Interestingly, the same capacities appear in smaller systems too.

+Organizations often struggle with change for the same reason societies do: assumptions that once made sense become invisible, and therefore difficult to question.

 Design thinking, at its best, is a formalised practice of exactly this kind of work.
 Not the polishing of interfaces, but the disciplined act of probing, staying in uncertainty and exploration of what could exist - but doesn’t yet.

 Many of today’s challenges are not technical problems waiting for better tools, but cultural ones, rooted in values, assumptions and ways of thinking that no longer fit the conditions they operate within.

 The ability to notice this, to question assumptions without immediately replacing them, and to collectively explore alternatives is becoming increasingly important.
 It is slow work.
 Often uncomfortable.
 And difficult to optimise.

-But it is also the work that allows societies to adapt without tearing themselves apart.
-And it may be one of the most valuable capacities we can continue to cultivate.
+Technology helps us respond to change.
+Culture determines whether we can change ourselves.
+And in the long run, that may be the more important adaptation.